wp-plugins/twentyten-ie6-menus/readme.txt

 === Plugin Name ===
 Contributors: saracannon
-Tags: menus, ie6, dropdown, twentyten
-Requires at least: 3.0
+Tags: menus, ie6, dropdown, twentyten, Twenty Ten Requires at least: 3.0
 Tested up to: 3.0
 Stable tag: trunk

 Use this plugin to make the main menu in the twentyten theme drop down in IE6.
+Perfect for Child Themes.

 == Description ==